 - Write effective ads that meet the Bing Ads policies.

 - Submit your ads for approval.

 Microsoft can refuse to accept any advertising content that does not meet Bing Ads policies.
-When writing ads, it’s most efficient to adhere to the guidelines so your ad is not disapproved.
+When writing ads, it’s necessary that you adhere to these guidelines to decrease the likelihood that your ad is disapproved.
 Disapproval can inhibit the execution of your campaign, so, it’s best to read the editorial guidelines article in Bing Ads online help to become familiar with the list of acceptable ad content.

 Four of the most important general policies that you must adhere to when writing ads are:

 - Do not use offensive language or profanity.